Nicole Oresme: Cosmology

 In his Livre du ciel et du monde Oresme discussed a range of evidence for and against the daily rotation of the Earth on its axis.
 From astronomical considerations, he maintained that if the Earth were moving and not the celestial spheres, all the movements that we see in the heavens that are computed by the astronomers would appear exactly the same as if the spheres were rotating around the Earth.
 He rejected the physical argument that if the Earth were moving the air would be left behind causing a great wind from east to west.
 In his view the Earth, Water, and Air would all share the same motion.
-Regarding scriptural references to the Sun's motion, he argued they reflect common linguistic usage rather than literal truth.
-He suggested that a rotating Earth would be simpler than the rotation of the heavens.
-However, he concluded that the evidence was inconclusive and adhered to the prevailing view that the heavens rotate while the Earth remains stationary.
+As to the scriptural passage that speaks of the motion of the Sun, he concludes that "this passage conforms to the customary usage of popular speech" and is not to be taken literally.
+He also noted that it would be more economical for the small Earth to rotate on its axis than the immense sphere of the stars.
+Nonetheless, he concluded that none of these arguments were conclusive and "everyone maintains, and I think myself, that the heavens do move and not the Earth."